To Be Announced: Quantifying over action models

 \paragraph*{Synthesis} Logics with quantifiers over information change sometimes allow {\em synthesis}.
 There are (at least) two kinds of synthesis in a dynamic epistemic logic.
 The logic need not have quantifiers over information change.
-In the \emph{local synthesis} problem, given an epistemic model $M_s$ and a formula $\phi$, the problem is whether there exists an epistemic action $\alpha$ such that $M_s \models \dia{\alpha}\phi$.
+In the \emph{local synthesis} problem, given an epistemic model $M_s$ and a formula $\phi$, the problem is whether there exists an epistemic action $\alpha$ (such as a pointed action model $E_e$, but we will later also consider other epistemic actions) such that $M_s \models \dia{\alpha}\phi$.
 In the \emph{global synthesis} problem, given a formula $\phi$, the problem is whether there exists an epistemic action $\alpha$ such that whenever $M_s \models \dia{\beta}\phi$ for some epistemic action $\beta$, then also $M_s \models \dia{\alpha}\phi$.
-In a logic with a quantifier $\dia{\bullet}$ for information change due to such $\beta$s, this amounts to the validity of the schema $\dia{\bullet}\phi \eq \dia{\alpha}\phi$.
-By synthesis we mean global synthesis.
+In a logic with a quantifier $\dia{\bullet}$ for information change due to such $\beta$s, global synthesis amounts to the validity of the schema $\dia{\bullet}\phi \eq \dia{\alpha}\phi$.
+From here on, by synthesis we mean global synthesis.
 Not all dynamic epistemic logics allow synthesis, for example, PAL does not.
 The somewhat trivial reason for this failure is that we cannot make a typical disjunction of epistemic parts, such as $\Box_a p \vel \Box_a \neg p$, \emph{always} true: we would have to choose between the announcement $p$ and the announcement $\neg p$.
-(This is somewhat trivial because allowing the `test' of the value of $p$, that is, non-deterministic choice between the announcements $p$ and $\neg p$, would solve the problem for this example.)
+Although correct, this is somewhat trivial, because allowing the `test' of the value of $p$, that is, non-deterministic choice between the announcements $p$ and $\neg p$, would solve the problem for this example.
+Such a program would amount to a two-pointed action model, with preconditions $p$ respectively $\neg p$, and where all agents can distinguish the two actions.

-Clearly, a dynamic epistemic logic with quantifiers can only allow synthesis if the quantifier can be eliminated.
-So for APAL, we need not even think about it.
+Clearly, a dynamic epistemic logic with quantifiers can only allow synthesis if the quantifier can be eliminated by a reduction, so that any formula with quantifiers is equivalent to a formula without.
+So for APAL, we need not even think about synthesis, as APAL is (strictly) more expressive than PAL (Section~\ref{sec.apal}).